Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 ## Presale validation

 ### HW setup

-* SD-Wire
+* SDWire
 * SD card
 * DUT bootable from SD card (RPI, Orange PI etc.)
 * DUT power supply
 * Micro-USB-->USB cable

 ### Validation Steps

 1. Prepare environment (go to [environment preparation](#evnironment-preparation) section)
-2. Insert SD card to the SD-Wire.
+2. Insert SD card to the SDWire.
-3. Put SD-Wire into the DUT and connect it to the TS with the micro USB - USB cable.
+3. Put SDWire into the DUT and connect it to the TS with the micro USB - USB cable.
-4. Check if SD-Wire is preconfigured:
+4. Check if SDWire is preconfigured:

 ```
 sudo  sd-mux-ctrl --list
 Number of FTDI devices found: 1
 Dev: 0, Manufacturer: SRPOL, Serial: sd-wire_11, Description: sd-wire
 ```
-If any FTDI device is found, it means that SD-wire is preconfigured, if not - go to [first use](#first-use) section and prepare the device.
+If any FTDI device is found, it means that SDWire is preconfigured, if not - go to [first use](#first-use) section and prepare the device.
 4. Connect SD card to the TS:
 ```